England Ireland Find Havens

 Image: Michael Harpur

-Take it as a given that larger ships have the right of way in this body of water.
-Draft constrains the largest of these to the primary channels, and they often have to operate at speeds of more than ten knots to maintain steerage around the Bramble Bank or Calshot Spit.
-Add to this the lack of forward-vision and their restricted steerage, and you have to conclude that they are probably unable to take action to avoid a collision with leisure craft, even if they desired to do so.
 As such, a vessel entering The Solent should have a radar reflector with an active radar responder or radar as a helpful addition.
-VHF channel 12, the Solent’s working channel, should be monitored when on the move and a watchful eye should be maintained for boat movements at all times.
-Try to make a habit of turning through 360° at regular intervals in The Solent as ships can stealthily creep up on a vessel from downwind or behind a big genoa.
-Likewise, don’t assume that small open boats are moving, some often drop an anchor on the margins of the channel and cast out a fishing line.
+VHF channel 12, the Solent's working channel, should be monitored when on the move, and a watchful eye should be maintained for boat movements at all times.
+Try to habitually turn through 360° at regular intervals in The Solent, as ships can stealthily creep up on a vessel from downwind or behind a big genoa.
+Likewise, don't assume that small open boats are moving; some often drop an anchor on the channel's margins and cast out a fishing line - the author came perilously close to a 'hidden behind the big genoa' moment with one of these.

 Wightlink ferry in the eastern solent